 Make new connections

 It’s also okay if you don’t become best friends with the people you see most often.
-The beauty of University is that there are so many opportunities to meet new people.
-At the Students’ Union, societies provide a great opportunity for you to meet like-minded people, try a new activity, enjoy your favourite hobby and have fun at University.
-Despite current restrictions, many societies are still active and hold regular online events and socials.
+The beauty of university is that there are so many opportunities to meet new people.
+At the Students’ Union, societies provide a great opportunity for you to meet like-minded people, try a new activity, enjoy your favourite hobby and have fun at university.
+Most societies are back and more active than ever before, hosting regular events and socials.
+Check out the schedule of upcoming events this month.

 You could also have a look on our Connect page for more tips and ideas for meeting new people and making connections at university.